developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Doze Mode State

-This Managed Configuration allows an Administrator using an EMM to perform control whether Doze Mode will be globally used on the device.
+This Managed Configuration allows an Administrator using an EMM to perform control whether Doze Mode is globally used on the device.

 - When the value ***Off*** is chosen, the device will never enter Doze Mode for any applications.